PEmicro Blog

 Read more...

-PEmicro has expanded the capabilities of Cyclone programmers to allow them to internally store and track serial numbers though the use of a unique serial number ID.
-This increased sophistication allows Stand-Alone Programming (SAP) images stored on a Cyclone to share serial numbers that reference the same unique serial number ID.
+PEmicro's Cyclone programmers are able to program and increment sophisticated serial numbers which are automatically shared between programming images though the use of unique serial number IDs.
 There are several cases where this is very useful.
 The first is when a user may want to update their firmware for a product to a new version but the serial number to have persistence.
-The user may also have different products that need to be programmed with different firmware, but still want have those products draw from the same serialization sequence.
+The user may also have different products that need to be programmed with different firmware, but still want to have those products draw from the same serialization sequence.
+Serial numbers are automatically shared by images within a Cyclone and can be easily shared globally across Cyclones if the programming image is cloud connected.

 Read more...